2024–25 NJIT Highlanders women's basketball team

-The 2024–25 NJIT Highlanders women's basketball team represents the New Jersey Institute of Technology during the 2024–25 NCAA Division I women's basketball season.
-The Highlanders, led by seventh-year head coach Mike Lane, play their home games at the Wellness and Events Center in Newark, New Jersey as members of the America East Conference.
+The 2024–25 NJIT Highlanders women's basketball team represented the New Jersey Institute of Technology during the 2024–25 NCAA Division I women's basketball season.
+The Highlanders, led by seventh-year head coach Mike Lane, played their home games at the Wellness and Events Center in Newark, New Jersey as members of the America East Conference.

 Previous season

 The Highlanders finished the 2023–24 season 12–18, 4–12 in America East play, to finish in a tie for seventh place.
 They were defeated by Albany in the quarterfinals of the America East tournament.